marxin/cvise/tree-sitter/highlight/README.md

 }
 ```

-The last parameter to `highlight` is a *language injection* callback.
-This allows other languages to be retrieved when Tree-sitter detects an embedded document (for example, a piece of JavaScript code inside of a `script` tag within HTML).
+The last parameter to `highlight` is a _language injection_ callback.
+This allows
+other languages to be retrieved when Tree-sitter detects an embedded document
+(for example, a piece of JavaScript code inside a `script` tag within HTML).